Feature · Revenue forecast

 Step 03

-The forecast surfaces gross revenue retention, net revenue retention (including expansion), and the dollar-weighted downgrade risk for each cohort.
-Drill into any cohort to see the customers driving the number — and click through to their save-playbook drafts.
+The forecast surfaces best, expected, and worst-case MRR for each of the next three months, plus the with-action vs no-action gap.
+Drill into the at-risk dollars to see the customers driving the number, and click through to their save-playbook drafts.

 Why it matters for NRR